What Is The Health Care Spending Account?

 When will I be reimbursed?

 You can be reimbursed for your expenses as soon as you or your dependents receive medical services.
-In addition, once you sign up for the HCSA and decide how much you want to contribute, that total amount is available to you at any time during your period of coverage.
-It’s like a cash advance because you don’t have to wait for the cash to accumulate in your account before you can use it to pay for your eligible health care expenses.
-Your money is tax free and interest free!
+Once you sign up for the HCSA and decide how much you want to contribute, that total amount is available to you at any time during your period of coverage.
+You don’t have to wait for the money to build up in your account before you can use it to pay for your eligible health care expenses.

 Saving With The HCSA

-We encourage you to use the online tax calculator to help you estimate the taxes you will save by enrolling in the HCSA.
-You will need your 2019 Federal and State tax returns to calculate your savings, which will depend on a number of factors such as your earned income, tax filing status, and the amount of your qualifying out-of-pocket health care expenses.
+We encourage you to use the online tax calculator to estimate the taxes you will save by enrolling in the HCSA.
+You will need your 2020 Federal and State tax returns to calculate your savings.
+Savings will depend on a number of factors such as your earned income, tax filing status, and the amount of your eligible health care expenses.

 Whose Expenses Are Eligible For Reimbursement?